 Fortune is a mining and mine development company.
 The Common Shares are listed on the Toronto Stock Exchange ("TSX") under the symbol "FT" and on the OTC Markets Group Inc.'s OTCQB International tier ("OTCQB") under the symbol "FTMDF".
-FML is involved in the exploration and development of specialty metals, base metals and precious metals, in the NWT and a Refinery in Saskatchewan or other suitable jurisdiction.
+FML is involved in the exploration and development of specialty metals, base metals, and precious metals in the NWT (three of which are considered Critical Minerals), with a Refinery contemplated to be built in western Canada.
 The NICO Project is at an advanced stage of exploration and development that includes a proposed hydrometallurgical processing plant to process metal concentrates produced from the NICO mine to higher value metal and chemical products.
-The Company has 6 employees and 4 consultants across Canada.
+The Company has 3 employees and 2 consultants across Canada.